VioletGiraffe/Darkroom/docs/architecture/media-widgets.md

 `MediaItemWidget` draws the card frame around thumbnail + footer instead (see "Card layout & frame" above).
 The grid also constructs it caption-less (the name lives in the footer), so its caption strip collapses to zero.
 Framed, captioned thumbnails (single-frame viewers, Compare) are unchanged.

+The composite constructor also takes a `filmStrip` flag (default false, set only by the grid's video cards): it reserves the sprocket bands and reduces the rendered canvas height to match, so the frames sit between the bands — the film-strip video-card look described under `MediaItemWidget` above.
+The rest of the render/paint path is shared.

 ### Loading